She was a nurse and flight attendant. He was a soldier. For 69 years, their love spanned the globe.

 They would have celebrated their 69th wedding anniversary this year, but the novel coronavirus robbed them of the chance, according to their family.
 They died a week apart, shortly after an outbreak was reported at their assisted-living facility in Northern Virginia.
-Stanley, 92, died on April 29.
-Phyllis, 93, died on May 6.
+Stanley, 92, died April 29.
+Phyllis, 93, died May 6.

-Although neither was tested, their family said they were both experiencing symptoms of the coronavirus and has attributed their deaths to the pandemic.
+Although neither was tested, family members said they were both experiencing symptoms of the coronavirus and have attributed their deaths to the pandemic.

 “They would still be alive today if not for the coronavirus,” said their son, Jim Kylis.
 “I know that in my heart.”